 WebSocket can be deployed over several versions of HTTP.

-- WebSocket with HTTP/1.1 is specified in IETF RFC 6455 [RFC6455].
+- WebSocket with HTTP/1.1 is specified in IETF RFC 6455 [RFC6455] and used in this study.
+HTTP/1.1 is not, however, shown in the protocol stack because HTTP/1.1 does not remain after upgrading into WebSocket.

-- WebSocket with HTTP/2 is specified in IETF RFC 8441 [RFC8441].
+- WebSocket with HTTP/2 is specified in IETF RFC 8441 [RFC8441] and used in this study.
+HTTP/2 is shown in the protocol stack because HTTP/2 framing remains after a stream in HTTP/2 connection is upgraded into WebSocket.

-- WebSocket with HTTP/3[draft-ietf-quic-http-34] is under IETF draft [draft-ietf-httpbis-h3-websockets-04].
+- WebSocket with HTTP/3[RFC9114] is specified in IETF RFC 9220 [RFC9220] but not used in the current version of this study.
+The transport protocol used over HTTP/3 needs to be selected in alignment with IETF/W3C discussions.

 The sub layers of each protocol are according to the existing specifications.